WordPress for Enterprise: How To Integrate WordPress with Bespoke Systems and APIs

 Using the WordPress REST API, we transformed the swatch sample ordering process.
 We integrated the website front-end with a separate backend ordering system.
 This way, when customers place an order for a swatch sample, it is automatically sent to the fulfilment team, who then send the sample to the customer.
 Creating an automated system cut down on manual processes and reduced customer waiting time.

-This efficient system, combined with a re-design of the website front-end, produced an incredible 988% increase in rug orders.
+This efficient system, combined with a front-end website redesign, which produced an incredible 988% increase in rug orders.

 Improving Marketing Systems with WordPress API Integration